larryhastings/perky/README.md

             ]
             ]
         }
-    # lines starting with hash are ignored
+    # lines starting with hash are comments which are ignored

     # blank lines are ignored